 Clarification - it seems that the fee waiver no longer applies to officers of the PHS and NOAA.
 If you request the card while in active duty status, SCRA does not apply and the MLA data base does not include PHS or NOAA officers.
 Sad, but apparently true.

 You do get your annual fee waived, but I think that's about it.
 There are other issuers that roll out better stuff (like NFCU and USAA), so I'd argue see the Platinum as a good card on its own, not through the military perspective.

-American Express Platinum card’s credit score requirement isn’t the only thing that determines whether you’ll be approved, though.
+The American Express Platinum card credit score requirement isn’t the only thing that determines whether you’ll be approved, though.
 Your credit history, income and any debt you’re carrying will also play a role in your approval odds.
-In fact, reports around the internet suggest you can get approved with a 640 credit score if you have high enough income.… read full answer
+In fact, reports around the internet suggest you can get approved with slightly lower credit score if you have high enough income.

 If you don’t meet the American Express Platinum card credit score requirement, there are plenty of other credit cards you can get.
 They likely won’t be from American Express, though, since Amex cards require good or excellent credit.
-Once you get a credit card, be sure to make all of your payments on time, and only use a portion of your credit limit.
+The best credit cards for fair credit also have rewards that fit various spending habits.
+Once you get a credit card, be sure to make all of your payments on time, and try to keep your credit utilization below 30%.
 This will help raise your credit score so you can get approved for a card like American Express Platinum card in the future.